gjcarranza/PH_Analysis/README.md

 ![summary of vacancy](https://user-images.githubusercontent.com/92961267/149264203-56fa5a66-d19f-4f81-87ad-06820e797b44.png)

-Before the company embarks on hiring new employees, it was advisible to mentor those who are eligible for a promotion who continue to work for the company.
+Before the company embarks on hiring new employees, it is advisible to mentor those who are eligible for a promotion who continue to work for the company.
+There are an eligible 1,549 mentees, enough to qualify for mentorhsip.
 The list of potential mentees goes as follows:

 ![Mentorship_eligibility_list](https://user-images.githubusercontent.com/92961267/149265024-af96f0ed-463f-46cb-a6bc-59cce9a1cba7.png)